Period integrals associated to an affine Delsarte type hypersurface: Oscillating integrals

 The Brieskorn lattice $G_0$ defined in \cite[2.c]{DS} gives a proper space to examine the oscillating integrals (\ref{Jdgsu}) for a fixed $u$ and $s \in \bC.$ It would correspond to $\frac{S_\Delta^{+}}{\sum_{i=1}^n{\mathcal D}_{x_i} S_\Delta }$ after our notation.
-As the parameter $"u"$ is fixed to a "Planck constant" there is no room to consider the Laplace transform (\ref{LCjdgs}).
+As the parameter $"u"$ is fixed to a "Planck constant" in \cite{DS}, there is no room to consider the Laplace transform (\ref{LCjdgs}).
+In fact, by means of an argument similar to \cite[Proposition 5.2]{TaZ}, it is possible to show that the integrals \eqref{JgGamma} represent non-trivial functions in the parameter $"u"$ (and in $"s"$ for \eqref{Jdgsu} with the integrand from \eqref{HDR}) restricted on a properly chosen simply connected open set.
+In other words, we have the following: